Best 33 Places To Visit In Barcelona, Spain - Updated 2025

 Visited this place?

 A part of the old town, Gothic Quarter (or Barri Gotic) features narrow medieval alleys that are lined with modern bars and many dining options.
 If you love seeing history, and not just reading about it somewhere, then you must see one of the major attractions here, Museu d'Història de Barcelona, which showcases the remains of the Roman city.
-As for your retail therapy, you’ll find plenty of vendors selling jewelry and other trinkets near Cathedral of Barcelona.
+I would surely visit here for some retail therapy, as several vendors can be seen selling jewelry and other trinkets near Cathedral of Barcelona.
 In case you get hungry, walk down to La Rambla Avenue, and you’ll come across many stalls offering local delicacies and street foods.

 Visited this place?